guillaumedelaloy/Churn_analysis/README.md

-Let's have an example to better understand what a contribution means:

 For customer 1, the tenure is 9, which means it's been 9 months the client subscribed the company's offer, and has a contribution of 0.08.
 That is to say that, for this customer, a tenure of 9 makes the customer more likely to churn.
 For customer 2, the tenure is also 9 but the contribution is -0.03, which means the tenure contributes to slighlty lower the likelihood of churn.
 Why?
 Because customer 1 and 2 have different characteristics.
 For instance, one has a one year contract while the other has a month to month contract.
 Since, customer 1 has a one year contract, it means that he will have to decide or not to subscribe again to the offer in 3 months.
 While a month to month contract can be stopped at the end of each month.